A Path Forward

 Timeline

-March: Ragland Scholars announced
+Early March: Ragland Scholars Decisions

-May 1: Ragland Scholars confirmation deadline
+May 1: Ragland Scholars Confirmation Deadline

 Application